 Saint Katherine College is independent, coeducational, not-for-profit and privately endowed.
 The College admits students of all religious and faith backgrounds.
 All classes are taught by experienced faculty who have earned terminal degrees in their academic field.

-Vision/Mission: To provide a balanced education in the liberal arts & sciences, founded and rooted in the life of the Orthodox Christian Tradition- Inquiry seeking Wisdom.
+Vision/Mission: To provide a balanced education in the liberal arts & sciences, founded and rooted in the life of the Orthodox Christian Tradition- Inquiry Seeking Wisdom.

 Licensure: Saint Katherine College is approved and licensed by the California Bureau for Private Post-secondary Education (BPPE) to award Bachelor of Arts and Bachelor of Science degrees. (https://app.dca.ca.gov/bppe/view-school.asp?schlcode=39184694)

-Enrollment: 102 (15 states represented); 19% Hispanic, 11% African American, 2% Asian American, 2% Pacific Islander; 12 different denominations represented
+Enrollment: 2014-2015: 85 (16 states represented); 15% Hispanic, 10% African American, 2% Asian American, 2% Pacific Islander; 71% Caucasian; 11 different denominations represented

-Saint Katherine College has a 9:1 student to faculty ratio, and of the full-time members of the faculty, all hold either a doctoral degree or the highest degree in their field.
+Saint Katherine College has a 10:1 student to faculty ratio, and of the full-time members of the faculty, all hold either a doctoral degree or the highest degree in their field.

 Fall (September-December) and Spring (January-May) semesters.

-Tuition is $17,850 for the 2013-14 academic year.
+Tuition is $18,935 for the 2015-2016 academic year.
 Generous financial aid is available in the form of scholarships, work study, and private undergraduate loans.
 Payment plans are also available.